-Prerequisite(s): HSC 205 Medical Coding ICD-10-CM and HSC 210 Medical Coding CPT
+Prerequisite(s): HSC 205 Medical Coding ICD-10-CM and HSC 210 Medical Coding CPT, each with a grade of "C" of better 3 credits

 HSC 221 - Medical Assisting Administrative II

 This course builds upon the concepts in HSC 121 Medical Assisting Administrative I, while introducing advanced administrative skills.
 All aspects of financial management concepts, including insurance, billing and collections are presented and practiced.
 A comparison of electronic and manual systems will be explained and demonstrated.
 Confidentiality and other current laws, as they apply to collections, will be integrated throughout the course.
 Concepts of office management and human resources are included.
 Upon successful completion of this course, students will be able to enter the medical assistant field with confidence in their administrative skills.
 Students will have the opportunity to practice skills with supervision in the clinical laboratory in order to achieve competency.